Good Shepherd Lutheran College: Googa Camp

 In Semester Two of Year 10, students spend four weeks at Googa outdoor education centre.
 The centre is set in the ranges outside Blackbutt in the South Burnett region.
 This is an integral part of the Year 10 curriculum at Good Shepherd, attendance is considered compulsory.

 Scholarships

-The college offers a large number of scholarships for students every year.
-Interested students are required to undertake an exam on campus, usually in May of the year previous to entering Year 8, 11 and Year 6 (Primary Academic Scholarship only).
+Good Shepherd Lutheran College is committed to making ‘Quality Christian Education in a Caring Environment’ available to everyone.
+We believe that by offering Scholarships to students, for Middle Years (Years 6-9) and for Senior Years (Years 10-12), we will be honouring and supporting this commitment and student excellence in specific fields.
+Interested students will be asked to provide supporting documents and to register, to sit a test on campus, in March the year prior to entry.

 Services

 The college provides a number of services and facilities to students, including a swimming pool, tennis and basketball courts, chapel (operated by Good Shepherd Lutheran Church), and private bus service.